-Attendance is mandatory for all sessions.
-Students, who fail to achieve a minimum attendance level of 75% in any individual course by the end of semester, shall not be permitted to appear in the end semester examinations of the course and will be awarded "Not Cleared" (NC) Report.
+Students, who maintain minimum attendance level of 75% in each course by the end of semester, shall be permitted to appear in the End-semester examinations of the course.
+The students who do not maintain 75% attendance in any course will not be permitted to appear in that course in the End-semester examination leading to award of "Not Cleared" (NC) Report.
 In all such cases, students will have to repeat the course in the next regular offering, as per the rules that govern repeating a course.